 Winchester (33 miles) is the county town of Hampshire and the former capital of Wessex, kingdom of the Anglo Saxons under King Alfred the Great.
 It has a park & ride and there’s a lot to see here, including:

-Weymouth (40 miles) is a traditional seaside town with a sandy beach and beautiful sea front as well as a harbour.
+Weymouth (40 miles) has a sandy beach and beautiful sea front as well as a harbour.
 Attractions include the Sealife Adventure Park and RSPB reserve.
 There are cycle routes around the town and a Sandworld Sculpture Park.
 Worth a visit nearby are Nothe Fort and Bennetts Water Gardens.

 Places of interest and attractions

-Breamore House and Museum (12 miles) is an Elizabethan Manor house with many original features and a Countryside Museum with a fine collection of steam powered farm machinery.
+Breamore House and Museum (12 miles north) is an Elizabethan Manor house with many original features and a Countryside Museum with a fine collection of steam powered farm machinery.

-Kingston Lacey (14 miles) stately home and gardens
+Kingston Lacey (14 miles west) is a National Trust stately home and gardens.

-Sammy Miller Motorcycle Museum (16 miles) New Milton is a world class collection of restored motorbikes
+Sammy Miller Motorcycle Museum (16 miles south west) New Milton has a world class collection of restored motorbikes.

-Wilton House (24 miles) is a magnificent, beautifully restored country house and set in landscaped parkland just outside Salisbury, still home to the earls of Pembroke
+Wilton House (24 miles north) is a magnificent, beautifully restored country house and gardens set in landscaped parkland just outside Salisbury, home to the earls of Pembroke.

-Corfe Castle (25 miles without the Sandbanks ferry) is a fairytale ruin on a hill with a picturesque village nearby.
+Corfe Castle (25 miles south west without the Sandbanks ferry) is a fairytale ruin on a hill with a picturesque village nearby.
 The Swanage steam railway stops here.

-Monkey World (25 miles) is the ape rescue you may recognise from the TV programme Monkey Life.
+Monkey World (25 miles) south west is the ape rescue centre – you may recognise it from the TV programme Monkey Life.

-Beaulieu (26 miles) National Motor Museum, Abbey and stately home, plus Buckler’s Hard shipbuilding village.
+Beaulieu (26 miles south east) has the National Motor Museum, an abbey and stately home, plus Buckler’s Hard shipbuilding village nearby.

-Old Wardour Castle (27 miles) was once a lavish home that got destroyed in the Civil War.
+Old Wardour Castle (27 miles north west) was once a lavish home that was destroyed in the Civil War.

-The Tank Museum (27 miles) at Bovington has an impressive collection of tanks and weaponry.
+The Tank Museum (28 miles south west) at Bovington has an impressive collection of tanks and weaponry.

-Stonehenge (31 miles) is the Druid’s iconic monument dating back 5,000 years.
+Stonehenge (31 miles north) is the Druid’s iconic monument dating back 5,000 years.

-Marwell Zoo (32 miles) has hundreds of animals in as natural a setting as possible, with an emphasis on conservation work.
+Marwell Zoo (32 miles north east ) has hundreds of animals in as natural a setting as possible, with an emphasis on conservation work.

-Stourhead (35 Miles) is a stately home run by the National Trust with stunning grounds famous for autumn colours.
+Stourhead (35 miles north west) is a stately home run by the National Trust with stunning grounds famous for autumn colours.

-Longleat (41 miles) magnificent stately home with famous safari park and other attractions including a maze.
+Longleat (41 miles north west) is a magnificent stately home with famous safari park and other attractions including a maze.

-Abbotsbury (42 miles) historic and picturesque village with Sub-Tropical Gardens (dogs welcome on leads) and the Swannery, the only place where you can walk among nesting mute swans.
+Abbotsbury (42 miles south west) historic and picturesque village has Sub-Tropical Gardens (dogs welcome on leads) and the Swannery, the only place where you can walk among nesting mute swans.
 Chesil Beach is one of several walks near here.

-Jane Austen’s House (48 miles) the writer’ home – a must for Jane Austen fans.
+Jane Austen’s House (48 miles north east) the writer’s home – a must for Jane Austen fans.